ldoocy/project_template/README.md

 ### Desired Direction:
 ![Social Force](images/desired.png)

-The first term in the social force equation takes into account the pedestrians desired movement.
+The first term in the social force equation takes into account the pedestrians' desired movement.
 Each entity will have a defined goal to reach in the shortest distance possible.
 This term depends on the entity's desired velocity and the entity's actual velocity.

 ### Repulsive Social Forces:
 ![Social Force](images/repulsive.png)

 The second term is a summation of repulsive forces given from other pedestrians in the system.
 This is known as a repulsive social force.
-This term depends on the pedestrian's desired direction and the distance from the other pedestrian.
+This term depends on the pedestrian's desired direction and the distance from the other pedestrians.
 Pedestrians desire to keep a distance from strange people and will change directions and velocity to account for this.

 ### Desired Distance from Walls/Borders:
 ![Social Force](images/boarders.png)

-The third term stands as a summation of the effects of all boarders and obstacles present.
-Each pedestrian will desire to keep a certain distance from walls, furniture, decorations, and other boarders.
+The third term stands as a summation of the effects of all borders and obstacles present.
+Each pedestrian will desire to keep a certain distance from walls, furniture, decorations, and other borders.
 This term takes into account each pedestrian's desired direction and his or her distance from the border.
 Since borders and walls are typically larger than a single point, the point used to calculate distance from border will change dynamically as the closest point to the pedestrian.

 ### Social Attraction Forces: